The Green Spring Dragon

 Its symbolism is closely linked to the beginning of the new solar cycle marked by the seasonal rhythm: it represents a warm bursting energy that melts the winter ice and gives impetus to the new vegetative growth.

-The Spring Dragon represents novelty, the new, the change that knocks on the door of the old and presents itself as a breath of fresh air.
+The Spring Dragon represents novelty, a new life, change knocking at the door of the old one and showing up as a breath of fresh air.

 Green Spring Dragon – Photo by Till Ahrens from Pixel

-Here this renewal, the new order of things, brings revolution, sweeps away the cobwebs of prejudice, caution and prudence.
+All of a sudden a renewal, a new order of things is bringing revolution and sweeping away the cobwebs of prejudice, caution and prudence.

 Another important meaning associated with the Spring Dragon is growth, the vigorous push upwards that plants have in this period.
-So the hidden symbol is spirituality, understood as an ascending movement towards the sky: elevation.
+So, its hidden symbol is spirituality, understood as an ascending movement towards the sky: elevation.

-The Spring Dragon is very fiery and courageous, having to face the tail blows of winter, of the reactionary attitude.
+The Spring Dragon is very fiery and courageous, having to face the last-ditch efforts of winter, that is the reactionary attitude.

-Miscalculations and imprudence, little caution and sudden frostbite can clip the wings of this fearless Dragon.
+Miscalculations and imprudence, little caution and sudden blocks could clip the wings of this fearless Dragon.

 If we want to apply in our homes (the microcosm) what according to the Chinese sages is written in the macrocosm on the horizon of the spring equinox, we will have to pay close attention to the east direction.

-If the entrance door faces east, there will be frequent news, visits from brilliant and young people, and the house will not lack energy of life, opportunities for change, moments of meeting for the joy of friendship and spirit.
+If the entrance door faces east, there will be frequent news, visits from brilliant and young people, and the house will not lack the energy of life, opportunities for change, meeting moments for the joy of friendship and spirit.

-Even a good view from the windows to the east will bring luck.
+Also a good view from the east windows will bring luck.

-On the other hand, lack of openings to the east and scarcity of Dragon characteristics such as the color green, the material wood or vertical shapes, will lead the house to an excessive anchoring to material values, to mental staticity, to a lack of willingness to change.
+On the other hand, lack of openings to the east and scarcity of Dragon’s main features such as green color, wood material or vertical shapes, will lead the residents to an excessive attachment to material values, to mental inertia and poor willingness to change.

-Those who want to progress on the spiritual path will not be able to do without orienting their library, their meditation corner to the east, and perhaps, if they have a green thumb, grow a beautiful plant with vigorous growth, with an erect bearing.
+Those who want to make progress on the spiritual path cannot help orienting their library or their meditation corner to the east, and possibly, if they have a green thumb, grow a beautiful plant with vigorous growth, with an erect bearing.

 Meditation corner – Photo by 🆓 Use at your Ease 👌🏼 from Pixabay